 - The pianos on stage may not be used as prop tables.

-- The producer is required to provide Symphony Space with a certificate of flameproofing for all props, drops, screens and stage decorations prior to load-in.
+- The producer is required to provide Symphony Space with a certificate of flameproofing for all stage decorations prior to load-in.

 - By law, no open flame, effects involving fire or pyrotechnics may be used in the theaters.